OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-140.md

 ## Psalm 140:6

-> I said to the Lord, “You are my God;
+> I declared to the Lord, “You are my God;
-> Listen, Lord, to the sound of my pleadings.”
+> Hear, Lord, the sound of my supplications.”

 ## Psalm 140:7

-> God the Lord, the strength of my salvation,
+> Sovereign Lord, the strength of my salvation,
-> You have covered my head on the day of battle.
+> You have shielded my head on the day of battle.

 ## Psalm 140:8

 > Do not grant, Lord, the desires of the wicked;
-> Do not bring about their evil planning, so that they are not exalted.
+> Do not let their wicked plans succeed, so that they are not exalted.

 > Selah